notator/AssistantPerformer/README.md

 MIDI constant definitions
 </li>
 <li>
-An interface to the Jazz plugin
+WebMIDIAPI.js: Chris Wilson's wrapper for the Jazz plugin
 </li>
 <li>
 Definitions of the objects